-On April 27, 2020, the Supreme Court issued its opinion in the case, finding that the Official Code of Georgia Annotated is not eligible for copyright protection.
+On April 27, 2020, the Supreme Court issued its opinion in the case, finding that the annotations to the Official Code of Georgia Annotated are not eligible for copyright protection.

 - Amicus brief, In support of respondent, State of Georgia, et al. v.
 Public.Resource.Org, Inc. (October 16, 2019)